Discovering Mythology (Challenge Kit)

 • Hephaestus (HUH-FES'-TUHS)

-• Master blacksmith and craftsmen of the gods, god of fire and the forge
+• Master blacksmith and craftsman of the gods, god of fire and the forge

 • Donkey, awkward, made fun of